Bharath-Parthipan/FSD-Tasks/README.md

      c. sum of all numbers in an array<br>
      d.
 Return all the prime numbers in an array<br>
      e.
 Return all the palindromes in an array

+## Day5-Task
+1. Create your own resume data in JSON Format
+2. For the above JSON, iterate over all for loops (for, for in, for of, forEach)